-The National LGBT Bar urges all law schools to explicitly include "sexual orientation" and "gender identity and/or expression" in their nondiscrimination statements.2 Taking this step not only holds schools accountable for this expression of values, it also sends a message of inclusivity and acceptance to their LGBTQ+ and ally community members.
+The National LGBT Bar urges all law schools to explicitly include "sexual orientation" and "gender identity and/or expression" in their nondiscrimination statements.
+Taking this step not only holds schools accountable for this expression of values, it also sends a message of inclusivity and acceptance to their LGBTQ+ and ally community members.
 Because this issue is relevant to students, faculty, and staff, the LGBT Bar encourages all law schools to ban discrimination on the basis of sexual orientation and gender identity/expression in all of the school's equal opportunity statements - those relating to admissions, employment, housing, and others.
 The more evident it is to students, faculty, and staff that their identities are not only protected but welcomed at their institution, the more they are able to bring their full selves to school and work, and the more academic and professional success will be achieved by all.

 It also matters to LGBTQ+ students and faculty to see themselves reflected in the school's diversity statements, and to be included in campus diversity events.
-Often, such statements and events focus solely on other highly marginalized populations and don't acknowledge that LGBTQ+ people have also been historically ignored or disenfranchised, or don't acknowledge that some community members have multiple
+Often, such statements and events focus solely on other highly marginalized populations and don't acknowledge that LGBTQ+ people have also been historically ignored or disenfranchised, or don't acknowledge that some community members have multiple and intersectional identities, including LGBTQ+ people of color or LGBTQ+ people with disabilities.
+Be sure to be inclusive of these community members and their needs as well.

-2 Law schools are indeed required by the American Bar Association to expressly bar discrimination in admissions on the basis of sexual orientation.
+$^2$ Law schools are indeed required by the American Bar Association to expressly bar discrimination in admissions on the basis of sexual orientation.
 (See ABA Standards and Rules of Procedure, Standard 205 (b), prohibiting "discrimination or segregation on the basis of...sexual orientation...".)
-Moreover, law schools which are members of the American Association of Law Schools are required to prohibit discrimination on the basis of gender identity and expression as well.
+Law schools which are members of the American Association of Law Schools are required to prohibit discrimination on the basis of gender identity and expression as well.
 (See AALS Bylaws, Article 6 § 6-3 (a), noting that equal opportunity should be given to all regardless of gender, including identity and expression, and sexual orientation.)